EstherPhebe/odk-x-docs/odkx-src/build-app.rst

     - default
     - detailViewFileName
     - string
-    - config/tables/census/html/census_detail.html
+    - config/tables/SkipLogic/html/SkipLogic_detail.html
   * - Table
     - default
     - listViewFileName
     - string
-    - config/tables/census/html/census_list.html
+    - config/tables/SkipLogic/html/SkipLogic_list.html

+Follow the example above to create your tables *properties* worksheet.
 See :ref:`xlsx-ref-properties` for more details about specifying custom HTML files.

-Run :file:`census.xlsx` through the XLSX Converter again (:ref:`build-app-generate-formdef`) to update the configuration.
+The :file:`.xlsx` should be run through the XLSX Converter again (:ref:`build-app-generate-formdef`) to update the configuration.

 After that, you can deploy your app to your device.
-Open Survey and fill in a few census records.
-Then, open Tables and select the *Census* table.
+Open Survey and fill in a few Skip Logic records.
+Then, open Tables and select the *Skip Logic* table.
 This should automatically launch the *List View* defined above.
 Tapping an item in the *List View* should launch the detail view.

 .. _build-app-debugging-tables: